 |Transcripts available from||April for A1A2 and September for S1S2|

-Note: The actual period of study (including examination periods) will vary depending on the Faculty.
+Note: The actual period of study (including examination periods) will vary depending on the College and Faculty.
 Please refer to the Academic Calendar.